Rocnarx/Email_GPT_Assistant/README.md

 - One-click email sending from the interface.

 ## 🚀 Technologies Used
+- ✅ All language models are free to use thanks to the OpenRouter platform, which provides access to powerful APIs like Gemini, DeepSeek, and more.
 - 🧠 FastAPI (Backend API)
 - 🎨 Streamlit (Web Interface)
 - ✉️ OpenRouter API (Gemini, DeepSeek, Moonshot, etc.)